documentacao-ustore/ucloud-rtd-manual/MEnglish/mangue-usuario.eng.rst

 * **Search action**: In case the list presented on this screen is very long (occupying more than one page), there is a blank where it is possible for the user to perform a search by the name of the desired Node.
 The user just needs to inform part of the node name and type enter or click over the "Magnifying glass" icon  |icone_lupa_verde|.
 As a result of this search only nodes that have the key-word of the search appear.

-* **The update action**: Just click on the icon |icone_update| so Mangue.io may update the interface with the list of node names configured on the Mangue.io platform.
+* **Update action**: Just click on the icon |icone_update| so Mangue.io may update the interface with the list of node names configured on the Mangue.io platform.

 * **Add Labels**: In case the user needs to add one (or more) label to the node the user must click with the mouse cursors on the labels icon |icone_rotulo| for the Mangue.io platform presents the following screen: